Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory

 \begin{proof} All algebraic data is recovered intrinsically from the behaviour of morphisms under the defect filtration. \end{proof}

 \begin{remark} Each assumption in the theorem is essential: without finite termination the interaction law does not stabilise, without boundary detectability uniqueness fails, and without filtration compatibility functoriality breaks down.
-Since Papers~I-V establish that algebraic phases exist and that their boundaries are intrinsic invariants, the theorem shows that any finite-depth functorial reconstruction framework with detectable boundaries is necessarily an instance of Algebraic Phase Theory. \end{remark}
+Since Papers~I-V establish that algebraic phases exist and that their boundaries are intrinsic invariants, the theorem shows that finite-depth functorial reconstruction frameworks with detectable boundaries naturally admit an interpretation within Algebraic Phase Theory. \end{remark}